Justine Garrett is a writer, producer, director, and educator who works across film, performance, and extended reality (XR).

-I wrote and produced Groundworks, a documentary about California Native artists that aired over 1,000 times on PBS member stations and now streams on PBS Passport.
-An experienced science communicator, I received an Emmy Award for my research and production work on the documentary No Greater Love about organ donation.
-I’ve also directed short science news videos for the Science Museum in London, UK.
-As director and producer of Captain Me, a research-based, interactive musical series for children with diverse needs, I bring together storytelling, accessibility, and educational media.
+Garrett is the writer and producer of Groundworks, a documentary about California Native artists that aired more than 1,000 times on PBS member stations.
+Across her work in film, interactive media, and theatre, she explores how storytelling can illuminate community, place, and collective futures.
+Her earlier work includes research and production on the National Emmy Award–winning documentary No Greater Love, as well as videos and interactive content for the Science Museum in London.
+As director and producer of Captain Me, an interactive musical series for children with diverse needs, she brings together storytelling, accessibility, and educational design.

-I’ve presented on my work at the University of British Columbia, the Banff Centre for Arts and Creativity, York University, and the Edinburgh Fringe.
-I’ve developed degree programs that integrate art, narrative, and technology at Brown University, CalArts, and York University, and I’ve held academic affairs leadership roles at CalArts and the University of Toronto.
-I hold a BA in Psychology from UCLA and an MFA in Creative Writing from CalArts, and I am a graduate of The Second City Conservatory in Toronto.
+An experienced educator and academic leader, Garrett teaches storytelling across media at Toronto Metropolitan University and the University of Toronto Mississauga.
+She has developed degree programs and curricula integrating art, narrative, and technology at Brown University, CalArts, and York University, and has held senior academic affairs roles at CalArts and the University of Toronto.
+She holds an MFA in Creative Writing from CalArts, a BA in Psychology from UCLA, and is a graduate of The Second City Conservatory.

 Finding the Transmission poster at the Edinburgh Fringe